-Overhead evaluation (Section 6).
 With respect to the external validity, the more critical aspect refers to the choice of the case-study.
-Though the benchmark application has been conceived to simulate realistic activities of the SUT (i.e., both CPUintensive and time-consuming tasks), the realisation of such abstractions might not fully reflect the complexity of all the possible scenarios occurring with a real-world application.
+Though the benchmark application has been conceived to simulate realistic activities of the SUT (i.e., both CPU-intensive and timeconsuming tasks), the realization of such abstractions might not fully reflect the complexity of all the possible scenarios occurring with a real-world application.
 We tried to mitigate this threat by means of randomness.
-Specifically we randomly configured: the delays in the rump up during the thread activation, the number and the duration of the CPU-intensive tasks per thread, as well as the number and the duration of the time-consuming tasks per thread.
-In this respect, by leveraging the number of repetitions we could increase the possibility to explore a wide range of different combinations in the thread lifecycle so as to cover many different contexts while performing in-vivo testing of a hypothetical multi-thread application.
+Specifically we randomly configured: the delays in the rump up during the thread activation, the number and the duration of the CPUintensive tasks per thread, as well as the number and the duration of the time-consuming tasks per thread.
+In this respect, by leveraging the number of repetitions we could increase the possibility to explore a wide range of different combinations in the thread life-cycle so as to cover many different contexts while performing in vivo testing of a hypothetical multi-thread application.
 Yet, we are aware that the choice of the benchmark application might affect the validation of Groucho.
 As for the construct validity, the maximum level of parallelism in both experiments has been bounded to 100 threads.
 Our decision takes into account the default configurations of the popular multi-thread Java application Apache Tomcat (i.e., default max thread is 200).
-As it is not realistic to run in-vivo testing under critical conditions, we identified the range 5 - 100 as a valuable no-stress scenario for our experimentation.
+As it is not realistic to run in vivo testing under critical conditions, we identified the range 5-100 as a valuable no-stress scenario for our experimentation.
 Similar considerations were discussed during the definition of the maximum number of concurrent threads in the experiments with a variable activation probability (i.e., 30).
 Nevertheless, it is not easy to address these threats on a generic multi-thread application.
 Thus, possible future work could concern further studies, focusing on a single specific application.
-Regarding the activation probability in the in-vivo scenario, we used small values that work well for applications with a large user base (see Section 6.2.1 and Section 6.2.2).
+Regarding the activation probability in the in vivo scenario, we used small values that work well for applications with a large user base (see Section 6.2.1 and Section 6.2.2).

-Functional evaluation (Section 7).
+8.3 | Functional evaluation (Section 7)

 The main threat that affect our findings is an external validity threat, as we only considered two case study systems.
 Considering additional subjects would require non negligible effort as we need also to simulate what happens in the production environment and this may require domain knowledge that only the actual software developers possess.
-The chosen case studies are however part of large size and complex systems, and they have been used as benchmarks in previous studies on in vivo testing techniques.
+The chosen case studies are however part of large size and complex systems, and they have been used as benchmarks in previous studies on in vivo testing techniques [12].
+However, we are aware that the current experimentation somehow limits our capability of formulating conclusions with general validity.
+In Section 9 we refer to future activities we are planning in order to mitigate this threat.
 For what concerns the construct validity, we used consolidated and widely used metrics for fault detection and coverage, but of course different metrics may yield different results.
 The conclusion validity is possibly threatened by the impossibility to run statistical tests, due to the fully deterministic behaviours that we observed.
 However, the deterministic outcomes of our experiments fully support our answers to the two considered research questions.